mpicker0/prime-factors/README.md

 ## Future enhancements

-There are currently several limitations but these can be overcome given more
+There are currently some limitations but these can be overcome given more time:
-time:

-* Integer range:  the program is limited to values in the `Long` range, which has a maximum of 2^63 - 1.
-I considered using `BigInt` but this was not straightforward to encode/decode with Circe.
 * The algorithm is not efficient.
 It would be more efficient to divide the number to be factored by prime numbers, rather than trying everything from 2 to the number.
-However, it performs well enough given the other limitations.
+However, it performs well enough given reasonably sized input.
 * The user interface could be improved.